alexmen656/control-center-cloud/README.md

 ## About

-Control Cloud is a modern cloud storage platform that allows you to store files online and access them from any device.
-Built with Vue.js 3 and TypeScript, it offers a sleek, intuitive interface inspired by Google Drive with powerful features for personal and collaborative file management.
+Control Cloud is a cloud platform like Google Drive or iCloud.
+The design was inspired by Google Drive.

 ## Special Features

+- *Sharing:* You can share files with other Control Cloud users.
+- *Multiple drives:* You can create up to 3 drives, each with 1GB of storage.
+- *Google Login:* You can quickly log in or register with Google.
-- **Drag & Drop Upload** - Simply drag files anywhere on the dashboard to upload instantly
+- *Drag & Drop upload:* You can simply drag files anywhere onto the dashboard to upload them.
-- **Search & Filter** - Filter files by type, owner, modification date, and source
-- **Multiple Drives** - Create up to 3 separate drives per user for better organization
-- **Shared Files** - View all files shared with you in one place
-- **Google OAuth** - Fast login and signup with Google account

 ---